 Boico has recorded a premiere recording of Nino Rota's two cello concerti with cellist Dimitry Yablonsky and I Virtuosi Italiani for the Chandos label, Der Mondbach II by Andres Alcalde for cello and double string quartet with cellist Pablo Mahave-Veglia for the Eroica Classical Recordings label, as well as Statue Dance from Pavlovsk, a ballet in 3 tableaux by Karen LeFrak for the American Ballet Theatre's ABT II Company.
 Boico has also recorded Kalinnikov's Symphony No. 1 with the Nürnberger Symphoniker for Bayerische Rundfunk.

-Recent engagements include a debut with the Columbus Symphony, Britten’s The Beggar’s Opera at Depaul University, and a mini-tour with the Israel Symphony Orchestra Rishon Lezion.
-Upcoming engagements include return engagements with the KZN and Johannesburg Philharmonics, the Nürnberger Symphoniker, and a debut with the Tyumen Philharmonic Orchestra, Russia.
+Recent engagements include debuts with the Columbus Symphony and Tyumen Philharmonic Orchestra, Britten’s The Beggar’s Opera at DePaul University, a four-city tour with the Israel Symphony Orchestra Rishon Lezion, and masterclasses at the University of Pretoria.
+Upcoming engagements include return engagements with the KZN and Johannesburg Philharmonics, the Nürnberger Symphoniker, and a return to the Jacobs School of Music at University of Indiana - Bloomington.